Skip to main content

 docker load -i app.tar

-β€’ Imports image from tar archive
+β€’ Imports an image from a docker save tarball

-β€’ restores all layers and tags.
+β€’ restores all layers and original tags.

 docker import